wheresmywaterr/blobl.io-2/README.md

 ## Deployment

-I recommend using Nginx as a reverse proxy for production environments.
+**Important Deployment Note:** I strongly recommend using Nginx as a reverse proxy for production environments.
 This will help manage traffic efficiently and improve scalability by directing requests to the appropriate services.
+A sample Nginx configuration file (`nginx_default`) is included in this repository to help you get started.

+The services within this project are designed to operate behind a reverse proxy.
+If you choose not to use a reverse proxy, you will need to implement request origin validation directly within the game server, load balancer, and other services to prevent unauthorized access and bot activity.
+This is crucial for maintaining the integrity and security of your game server.

 ## Contributing